 Here’s three things I ask God to help me do when I need to apologize:

 1. Show me exactly what I did and the sinful attitude behind it.
-Then ask my husband to forgive me for these specifics, not vague generalizations.
+Then ask forgiveness for these specifics, not vague generalizations.

 - "Will you forgive me for being critical and short-tempered today?"

 - not: "If I did anything to bother you today, I'm sorry"

 - not: "I'm sorry I haven't been at my best."

 3. Allow some time between my apology and a discussion.
 It’s important to work through things that are causing friction, but timing is important.
 If explanations follow too soon after an apology, they sound more like excuses.
 A sincere apology will not include "ifs, ands or buts."